marchbox/intl-elements/README.md

 ## Accessibility

-The intl elements look a bit verbose in HTML code, but the existence of them are invisible to the accessibility tree.
-Most elements has their content as plain text, so screen readers can read through it with no problems.
+The intl elements look a bit verbose in HTML code, but their existence is invisible to the accessibility tree.
+Most elements have their content as plain text, so screen readers can read through it with no problems.
 For all the `**toparts` elements and `intl-segmenter-segment` element, due to their purpose, they wrap content into many `<span>` elements in the shadow DOM, this could make